kubikulek231/digital-electronics/06-counter/README.md

    ![Schematic](images/schematic.png)

 ### Homework
+1. Calculate how many periods of clock signal with frequency of 100 MHz contain time intervals 2 ms, 4 ms, 10 ms, 250 ms, 500 ms, and 1 s.
+Write values in decimal, binary, and hexadecimal forms.

 | **Time interval** | **Number of clk periods** | **Number of clk periods in hex** | **Number of clk periods in binary** |
 | :-: | :-: | :-: | :-: |
 | 2&nbsp;ms | 200 000 | `x"3_0d40"` | `b"0011_0000_1101_0100_0000"` |